IHE/publications/ITI/TF/readme.md

 * level 7 and 8 subsections show up in the toc, index and references (html links)
 * removed inline style of lists and replaced by classes
 * removed "no-break space" characters from headings
 * removed inline style of <p> containing notes and replaced by classes
 * switched to ITI-TF Version 17.0 Final Text
 * solved bug with merge of SPAN elements, if the sequence contains a link
 * removed inline style of A HREF tags
 * Vol 1 Glossary does appear in the TOC and index file
 * Vol 2 Glossar in vol 2x appears in the TOC and index file
 * removed inline style of A HREF tags
 * made footnote references work
 * fixed error in Vol2b and Vol2x
 * removed table width style
+* added volume 4

 ## Open issues:
 Footnotes do not appear on the same page they are referenced in.
 This cannot be easily solved by processing and must be edited manually.